Skip to main content

 Raspberry Pi Imager

-Note!
 At the time of writing, the latest version of Raspberry Pi OS is Bookworm.
 If you are using an older version, you must follow the steps described in the Raspberry Pi Configs - DEPRECATED.
 If you are using the "Bookworm" version or later, you can proceed with the following steps.

 Once you've selected the SD card and the operating system, proceed by clicking the "Next" button.
 Now a new window will appear, asking you to configure the operating system.
 Here you can set the SSH, hostname, user, WiFi and locales settings.
 Click on the "Edit settings" button and configure the following options: